Just for Employers

 • Ask your doctor if any of your medications could make you more vulnerable to heat-related illness.
 Also, be aware of any personal risk factors.

 By training your employees and allowing them to acclimate to the heat, you’ll help protect them from the risks associated with summertime work in Texas.
-Find more information on keeping workers safe on the job on our Safety Best Practices page.
+Find more information on keeping employees safe on the job on our Safety Best Practices page.